liz2lio/flutter_notes_app/README.md

 # flutter_notes_app

-This app is a practice to working with Firebase.
+This app was created to practice working with Firebase.
-Code used is only a template for note taking app.
+The code is not mine and is a template copied from Device Agnostic course.

 ## Getting Started